hg-f19n/gsc-extractor/readme.md

-# Google Search Console Crawler
+# Google Search Console Reporter

 This script is a Node.js application that uses Puppeteer to automate browsing the Google Search Console (GSC) and collects data from various sections into a Markdown file.
 It also takes screenshots of the pages it visits.